typekit/webfontloader/docs/EVENTS.md

 Since the Internet is not 100% reliable, it's possible that a font fails to load.
 You can use events to gracefully degrade in this situation.

-> The `Family Inactive` event will be triggered after 5 seconds if the font fails to render.
+> The `Font Inactive` event will be triggered after 5 seconds if the font fails to render.
 If *at least* one font succesfully renders, the `Active` event will be triggered, else the `Inative` even will be triggered.